dkoester/first-api/README.md

 # first-api
-A quick demo-able app using mulesoft running locally to say hello!
+A quick demo-able app using mulesoft running locally to say hi!

 I used the built in naming convention so this handler will need edited. http://localhost:8081/greeting